jaredatron/reactatron/README.md

 # Reactatron

+## TODO

+- remove plugins and make the actions patten and hooks the way

+## thoughs

 - React but with the functions (AKA factory) way
 - built for coffee script (maybe ES6?)
 - has a flux-like event based system